 Spelt: Spelt is more water-soluble than wheat and contains a higher level of gliadin (the protein that makes dough spread/ stretch).
 Using less liquid can help prevent this: Try cutting the water back (in this recipe or your fave challah dough recipe) by approximately 25%.

 1- Quality Matters.
 Use unprocessed raw honey and fine pink salt.

 2- Replace 1 cup water with seltzer/ sparkling water (proof yeast, sugar, and 1 cup warm water then add the bubbly stuff and the remaining wet ingredients to the mix before adding flour and salt)

 3- Because whole grains take longer to absorb water some people are a bit put off and worried about adding too much flour.
-Try this: Add a little less whole grain flour to your dough than the recipe calls for; mix until a shaggy dough forms ( it’ll look dry and unkempt) cover and rest 30 mins before kneading it fully, you’ll get a better idea if/ how much you need to add more flour at that point and then continue with the recipe.
+Try this: Add a little less whole grain flour to your dough than the recipe calls for; mix until a shaggy dough forms ( it’ll look dry and unkempt) cover and rest 30 mins before kneading it fully; you’ll get a better idea if/ how much you need to add more flour, then can continue with the recipe.